DenverCoder1/github-readme-streak-stats/README.md

 > **Note** PNG mode is not supported since Inkscape will not be installed.

-Here are the steps to sign in to Vercel or create a new account:

-1. Go to the Vercel website at <https://vercel.com> and sign in with your existing account or create a new account.
+1. Sign in to **Vercel** or create a new account at <https://vercel.com>.
 2. Use the following command to clone the repository: `git clone https://github.com/DenverCoder1/github-readme-streak-stats.git`.
 If you plan to make changes, you can also fork the repository and clone your fork instead.
+If you do not have Git installed, you can download it from <https://git-scm.com/downloads>.
 3. Navigate to the cloned repository's directory using the command `cd github-readme-streak-stats`.
 4. Switch to the "vercel" branch using the command `git checkout vercel`.
 5. Make sure you have the Vercel CLI (Command Line Interface) installed on your system.
-If not, you can download it from [Vercel CLI](https://vercel.com/download).
+If not, you can download it from <https://vercel.com/download>.
 6. Run the command `vercel` and follow the prompts to link your Vercel account and choose a project name.
 7. After successful deployment, your app will be available at `<project-name>.vercel.app`.
 8. Open [this link](https://github.com/settings/tokens/new?description=GitHub%20Readme%20Streak%20Stats) to create a new Personal Access Token on GitHub.
 You don't need to select any scopes for the token.
 9. Scroll to the bottom of the page and click on **"Generate token"**.
-10. Access the Vercel dashboard at [Vercel dashboard](https://vercel.com/dashboard) and select your project.
+10. Visit the Vercel dashboard at <https://vercel.com/dashboard> and select your project.
 Then, click on **"Settings"** and choose **"Environment Variables"**.
 11. Add a new environment variable with the key `TOKEN` and the value as the token you generated in step 9.
 Save the changes.
 12. To apply the new environment variable, you need to redeploy the app.
 Run `vercel --prod` to deploy the app to production.

 ![image](https://user-images.githubusercontent.com/20955511/209588756-8bf5b0cd-9aa6-41e8-909c-97bf41e525b3.png)

 > **Note** To set up automatic Vercel deployments from GitHub, make sure to turn **off** "Include source files outside of the Root Directory" in the General settings and use `vercel` as the production branch in the Git settings.